BurmarkElectrical/knx-scene-sync/README.md

 | Climate | `temperature`, `fan_mode`, `preset_mode` |
 | Fan | `percentage`, `preset_mode`, `oscillating`, `direction` |

-Locks and media players aren't specifically supported - only bare `state` would be captured, and "snapshot and compare" isn't a natural fit for either.
-Raise an issue if you have a concrete use case.
+Locks and media players aren't specifically supported - open an issue if you have a concrete use case.

-## Notes / limitations

-- Entity ids are derived from group address + scene number (`scene.knxsync_...`, `switch.knxsync_..._state`), not display name - renaming a tracker never changes them; editing the GA/scene number does.
-- The scene's `last_snapshot` attribute is for visibility/history only -
-  activation always sends the KNX telegram and relies on the actuators' own stored values, never replays the snapshot itself.
-- The Scene and state switch entities load concurrently, so there's a brief window on startup where the switch may show "off" before the scene has finished loading its snapshot - self-corrects within the same startup pass.
-- No "Back" button in the two-page wizard - a Home Assistant flow limitation.
-Cancel and restart if you need to change page 1.
-- Home Assistant has no way to customize a config flow's "Submit" button text (a still-open upstream feature request), which is why step titles are numbered `(1/2)`/`(2/2)` instead.

 ## Debug logging